pace-neutrons/Horace/documentation/smg/15_documentation.md

 * Make

 ### Building Locally
-First, with a clone of the `Horace` repository, go to the `documentation/user_docs` folder.
+First, with a clone of the `Horace` repository:

+* Cmake **(Recommended)**

+  Use the appropriate build command to make the docs following standard CMake procedures (e.g. `make docs`).

+  This automatically determine OS specific commands and will check if the appropriate programs are available and writes the documentation to `documentation/user_docs/build/html` by default.
+It also performs cleanup of the documentation's temporary sidebar links.

-* Windows
+* Manual

-  With a command terminal in the root folder of the horace-docs project run:
+  With a command terminal in the manual documentation folder (`documentation/user_docs`) run:

-      make.bat html

-* Linux (With Make)

-  With `make` installed simply run:

-      make html

-* Linux (No Make)

-  If you do not have `make` installed, run:

-      sphinx-build -M html "docs" "build"
+      python sphinx-build -M html "docs" "build"

 Built documents will be put in the `/build/html` folder, the main file is the `index.rst` file.